 Do not allow the window to be resized.

 Force 10.0 feature set.
-Useful for those running older graphic cards.
+Useful for those running older graphics cards.

 Force 10.1 feature set.
-Useful for those running older graphic cards.
+Useful for those running older graphics cards.

 Force 11.0 feature set.
-Best for those with newer graphic cards that support tessellation.
+Best for those with newer graphics cards that support tessellation.
 Forcing the game to run in DX11 mode can get rid of certain problems.

 Enable Lights Volumetric Effects in foggy weather.
 This can have a high performance impact on your experience, so use it only if you have a powerful rig.

 Number of vertical synchronizations to limit game to.
 Keep this the same value as your screen monitor.
 The game sometimes will not give you the 60Hz option (will give 59Hz instead), so this is a good command to manually input the desired Vsync.